 Be aware that it is the customers are who pay the bills.

-And, seeking to understand what they want, and delivering it in a professional way, can have a great impact on the bottom line.
+Seek to understand what the customer wants, deliver it professionally, and you will find that it can have a significant impact on the bottom line.

 Don’t ever take your customers for granted.
 Because as soon as you do, there will be someone waiting in the wings to snatch them away from you.